Po, Ferrara and Mantua

 Enjoy on board of your houseboat your culinary experience.

-Bellies and pantry full, the slow and sweet navigation continues up until Ferrara.
-The city of Ferrara has many typical dishes: the fine art of cooking is one of the focuses of this city.
+Bellies and pantry full, the slow and sweet navigation continues up to Ferrara.
+The city of Ferrara has many typical dishes: the fine art of cooking is one of the main focuses of this city.
 Here there are indeed different typical products.
-Cappellacci are pieces of pasta stuffed with a filling and folded so as to resemble a typical hat of the peasants.
+Cappellacci are pieces of pasta, stuffed with a filling and folded so as to resemble a typical hat of the peasants.
 They are usually filled with pumpkin or “ricotta” (soft white unsalted Italian cheese).

 For more information about this itinerary, click here.